Collect and analyze feedbacks

 You can also notify your participants at the end of the event that they will be receiving follow-up emails and kindly ask them to provide their feedback.

-4. A Survey
+4. A survey

 Once we started talking about surveys in the previous section, let’s give a closer look at how to use them properly to collect event reviews.